Monday, November 30, 2020

 While the chocolate is melting, whisk together the yolks and ½ cup sugar until the mixture is thick in texture and a pale, lemony yellow.

-Gently fold the warm (not hot--the eggs would curdle) chocolate into the yolks.
+Gently fold the warm (not hot--the eggs will curdle) chocolate into the yolks.

 In another bowl, whisk the whites until they are frothy and then whisk in the sugar.
 Keep whisking until they are at medium peaks.
 Fold the whipped egg whites into the chocolate, 1/2 at a time.